tiktok-privacy-innovation/PrivacyGo/README.md

 MPC-DualDP is a distributed protocol for generating shared differential privacy noise in a two-server setting.
 MPC-DualDP leverages MPC to sample random noise according to specific distributions, and outputs the noise in the form of secret sharing.
 For more detailed information, please refer to [this folder](./mpc-dualdp).

+## AnonPSI
+The widely used ECDH-PSI, while keeping all data encrypted, discloses the size of the intersection set during protocol execution.
+We refer to such protocols as size-revealing PSI.
+AnonPSI offers a framework for systematically assessing the privacy of intersection-size-revealing PSI protocols by employing carefully designed set membership inference attacks.
+It enables an adversary to infer whether a targeted individual is in the intersection, which is also known as membership information.
+For more detailed information, please refer to [this folder](./anonpsi).
+AnonPSI was recently accepted for NDSS24, and we look forward to engaging in discussions during the offline sessions at NDSS.

 ## Contribution

 Please check [Contributing](CONTRIBUTING.md) for more details.